suggestionsbot/suggestions-docs/docs/docs/managing-suggestions.md

 `< >` = Required
 `[ ]` = Optional

-**Note:** Although you're not supposed to type these placeholders, you can type them when running a command and the bot will ignore them.
+**Note:** Although you're not supposed to type these placeholders, if you type them when running a command, the bot will ignore them.

 `|` = Means "or"
 `administrator` = A user with the Manage Server (`MANAGE_GUILD`) permission